Name in North American Boletes: Boletus rubropunctus

 Common Name: “Ashtray Bolete”

-Tells: Smallish (<3″) red-brown cap is usually furrowed or wrinkled.
-Unpleasant “ash tray” smell.
-Buff-yellow stem w/reddish spots.
+Tells: Smallish (<3″) liver- to red-brown cap is usually furrowed or wrinkled.
+Usually has an unpleasant “ash tray” smell, but not always.
+Buff-yellow stem w/oft-raised reddish dots/spots.
 Yellowish flesh DNS.

-Science Notes: DNA testing moved this mushroom from Boletus to Leccinum.
+Science Notes: DNA testing moved this mushroom from Boletus to Leccinum to Hemileccinum.

 Edibility: Edible but supposed to taste “unpleasant”.